RedHatQE/polarize/README.md

 Currently, the heart of polarize lies in 2 concepts:

-1. A custom annotation processor
+1. XML description files (generated via the custom processor)
-2. XML description files (generated via the custom processor)
+2. A custom annotation processor

-The annotation processor will process any functions annotated by @Requirement or @Polarion, and since the processor now knows the name of the method/class that was annotated, the processor also knows where to look for an XML description file.
-The XML description file is actually what is used to do the mapping from a method name to a unique Polarion ID.
+The XML description file is what is used to do the mapping from a method name to a unique Polarion ID.
 If no XML description file exists (in the path determined by configuration, work item type, class and method name) then the annotation processor will use the information in the annotation to create an XML description file.
 If a description file needs to be created, the annotation processor will also make a request using the WorkItem importer to generate the